z4kn4fein/trybot/README.md

  - It supports  `Action`, `Func<Task>`, and `Func<Task<T>>`
  - Re-executions are performed asynchronously, they won't block the caller thread
- - Custom retry policy can be specified for managing when you want to retry your actions
+ - Custom retry policies for handling when you want to retry your actions
- - Custom retry strategies can be specified for managing how you want to retry your actions
+ - Custom retry strategies for handling how you want to retry your actions
  - Besides the exceptions you can specify filters if you want to retry an action by a custom value
  - For `Func<Task<T>>` you can specify result filter
  - You can inject custom logic (e.g. logging) which will be invoked when a retry occures